chainHero/heroes-service/README.md

 ### a.
 Configuration

 As we removed the config folder, we need to make a new config file.
 We will put in it everything that the Fabric SDK Go and our custom parameters for our app needs to work.
-For the moment, we will only try to make the Fabric SDK Go works with the default chaincode:
+The config file will contain all our custom parameters and everything else the Fabric SDK Go needs for our app to work.
+For the moment, we will only try to make the Fabric SDK Go work with the default chaincode:

 ```
 cd $GOPATH/src/github.com/chainhero/heroes-service && \